Nimbus JOSE + JWT

 Crypto is fully decoupled from the JOSE / JWT object representations

 New JWA algorithms can be easily added.
 A set of interfaces effectively decouple the JOSE / JWT objects from the JWA crypto code for signing / verification and encryption / decryption.
-Multiple JCA providers, including hardware-based (HSM), are supported.
+Multiple JCA providers, including hardware-based (smart cards and HSM), are supported.
 Developers are free to use the provided algorithm implementations or plug their own.

 The Nimbus JOSE + JWT code comes with complete JavaDocs.
 Use them as your trustworthy API reference to discover the library’s many features and capabilities.
 You can download the JavaDocs from Maven Central, or browse them online.